claytonketner/CSCI200_FactorySim/Data-Classes.md

       * boolean isBotNestFull() - true if the bottom nest is full
       * void feedToLane() - feed the parts into the lanes according to the number being assigned to the feeder
       * boolean topLaneToNest() - true if top lane is feeding to top nest
-      * boolean botLaneToNest() - true if bot lane is feeding to bot nest
+      * boolean botLaneToNest() - true if bottom lane is feeding to bottom nest
       * boolean isFeederLow() - checks if feeder is low
       * boolean isTopNestFull() - checks if top nest is full
       * boolean isBottomNestFull() - checks if bottom nest is full